Cordelia Ray

-Henrietta Cordelia Ray (August 30, 1852 – January 5, 1916) was an African-American poet and teacher.
+Henrietta Cordelia Ray (August 30, 1852 – January 5, 1916) was an African American poet and teacher.
 Her parents were notable abolitionists, and had worked for the Underground Railroad in Manhattan.

 Biography

 Cordelia Ray was born in New York City, to parents Charlotte Augusta Burroughs and Charles B. Ray.
 She was named for her father's first wife, Henrietta Ray.
 She had six siblings including two sisters, Charlotte and Florence.

-In 1891, Cordelia graduated from the University of the City of New York with a master's in pedagogy.
+In 1891, Ray graduated from the University of the City of New York with a master's in pedagogy.
 She also studied French, German, Greek and Latin at the Saveneur School of Languages.
 She became a schoolteacher, but stopped teaching in order to write.

 Ray's ode "Lincoln" was read at the unveiling of the Emancipation Memorial in Washington, D.C. in April 1876.
-A memoir of her father, written with her sister Florence, was published by J.J.
-Little & Co. in 1887.
-Her collection Sonnets was printed, also by Little, in 1893, and her Poems came out in 1910.
+A memoir of her father, written with her sister Florence, was published by J. J. Little & Co. in 1887.
+Her collection Sonnets was printed, also by Little, in 1893, and her Poems was published in 1910.

 Ray died on January 5, 1916.

 Sonnets

 Ray's Sonnets (1893) was a short book of 12 sonnets on Milton, Shakespeare, Raphael, and Beethoven, among other subjects.
-Her sonnet on the Haitian revolutionary Toussaint L'Overture is notable for its belated engagement in black politics (absent from her earlier verse) and for its allusions to William Wordsworth's famous sonnet "To Touissaint L'Overture":
+Her sonnet on the Haitian revolutionary Toussaint L'Overture is notable for its engagement in black politics (absent from her earlier verse) and for its allusions to William Wordsworth's famous sonnet "To Touissaint L'Overture":

 To those fair isles where crimson sunsets burn,We send a backward glance to gaze on thee,Brave Toussaint! thou was surely born to beA hero; thy proud spirit could but spurnEach outrage on the race.
 Couldst thou unlearnThe lessons taught by instinct?
 Nay! and weWho share the zeal that would make all men free,Must e’en with pride unto thy life-work turn.Soul-dignity was thine and purest aim;And ah! how sad that thou wast left to mournIn chains ’neath alien skies.
 On him, shame! shame!That mighty conqueror who dared to claimThe right to bind thee.
 Him we heap with scorn,And noble patriot! guard with love thy name.

 Ray's reputation as a poet rests primarily on her early poem to Abraham Lincoln and on sonnets from her 1910 volume, which were republished widely in anthologies in the early twentieth century.
 Her work has been rediscovered in twenty-first-century scholarship.